samdjstevens/junit-5-migration/README.md

 </dependency>
 ```

-With this dependency on the classpath, JUnit 5 will now run the JUnit 4 tests in the project.
+With this dependency on the classpath, JUnit 5 will now discover & run the JUnit 4 tests in the project.